How Marketing and Finance Think Differently

 The more Sandy thought about her chance coffee station encounter and her offhand question to Jim, the more that Sandy began to worry.
 Sandy thought to herself, “I know we have a wide range of low to high maintenance customers whose sales volume is independent of their maintenance level.
 I wonder if Jim understands what differentiates the most profitable from the least profitable customers to us – and worse yet unprofitable customers.
 I wonder if Jim knew this information would it change his thinking and mindset about the marketing deals, offers, discounts, special services, and all those other things that his staff comes up with to lift sales volume.”

 Meanwhile Jim also continued to ponder Sandy’s question.
-For the kitty litter “scoop the poop” marketing campaign, they provided their customers’ retail stores with cardboard floor displays of an attractive model holding a red kitty litter scooper.
-Jim now worried and questioned to himself, “Should we have selected a less attractive model that more people might relate to?
+For the kitty litter “scoop the poop” marketing campaign, they provided their customers’ retail stores with cardboard floor displays of an child model holding a red kitty litter scooper.
+Jim now worried and questioned to himself, “Should we have selected an older model that people actual buying the kitty litter might relate to?
 Should the color of the scooper been green representing ‘go’ and not the red one implying ‘stop’?”

 Fourth thoughts about Sandy’s CFO question

 That night Sandy lost sleep.
 She began to question if she was successfully fulfilling her CFO governance role to have fiduciary control of the corporate assets and effectively serve as a strategic advisor to the CEO and the board of directors.
 Sandy worried.
 She wondered, “Should I be forcing Jim to shift his mindset along with the sales vice president to view customers as investments in a portfolio?
 This shift would maximize the return on investment (ROI) from customers which in turn would optimize the rate of shareholder wealth creation.